amartyasd/amartyasd.github.io/_pages/seminars.md

   - /seminars
 ---

-This page contains link of working/reading groups I'm organising or co-organising.
+This page contains links of working/reading groups I'm (c0)organising or have (co)organised in the past.

+### Past Seminars

 [Chromatic Nullstellensatz Seminar](/chromatic/)
 ======